puchik/godot-extras/visual/terrain-vertex-shader/README.md

 Make a ShaderMaterial, define the .shader file as its shader, and set up the parameters as you wish.

 Materials mix using either a splat map or vertex colours.
-They are represented by red, blue, green, and black.
+They are represented by _red, blue, green, and black_.

 Height maps can be used in grayscale.
 The alpha channel is used for holes in the terrain.

 If you want to paint vertex colours within Godot, you can use [VPainter](https://github.com/tomankirilov/VPainter).

+In most cases you probably want to use this shader as a base for another and remove parts you don't need (or add/modify parts of it).
+Removing features you don't need may help performance and will declutter your material(s).

 **Parameters:**